 (PDF Version Download)

-Any member in good standing may participate in the Local 8 PAC.
-Committee members must make a minimum contribution of $8 per month to the Local 8 PAC and are encouraged to donate to OPEIU International political funds.
+Any member in good standing may participate in the PAC.
+Committee members must make a minimum contribution of $60 per year or $5 per month to the PAC and are encouraged to donate at least $8 per month and are encouraged to donate to OPEIU International political funds.
+Such contributions shall include automatic payroll deductions and direct contribution.

-PAC members may volunteer and/or be designated by the OPEIU Local 8 Executive Board to attend COPE interviews of candidates or issue campaigns held by Central Labor Councils that Local 8 is affiliated with.
-A PAC member designated to attend such interviews shall generate a report to the PAC and the Local 8 Executive Board if requested.
+PAC members may volunteer and/or be designated by the Executive Board to attend COPE interviews of candidates or issue campaigns held by Central Labor Councils that Local 8 is affiliated with.
+A PAC member designated to attend such interviews shall generate a report to the PAC and the Executive Board if requested.

 PAC Committee Chair:

-The PAC Committee will elect a chair (or co-chairs) at the January PAC meeting of each year.
-The chair (or co-chairs) will serve for one year unless reelected at the January meeting of the following year.
+The PAC will elect a chair (or co-chairs) each year at the January Membership Assembly.
+The chair (or co-chairs) will serve a term of one year, and may be elected to multiple terms.

 PAC Recommendations of Candidates and Issue Campaigns: